|Home About Us Barristers Practice Areas Admin Decisions News & Publications Education Recruitment Contact|

-Joseph (led by Peter Shaw) represented the successful respondent in this equitable tracing and unjust enrichment claim.
-In a landmark judgment, Arden LJ departed from orthodox proprietary tracing principles and held that in order to trace money substitutions need not occur in chronological order.Hellard and Wade (trustees of Mireskandari) v (1) Chadwick (trustee of Tehrani) (2) Jami Tehrani
+Joseph (led by Peter Shaw) represented the successful respondent to this appeal concerning laundering, tracing, knowing receipt and unjust enrichment.
+In an important judgment, Arden LJ held that money substitutions may be traced in equity even where they do not occur in chronological order.Hellard and Wade (trustees of Mireskandari) v (1) Chadwick (trustee of Tehrani) (2) Jami Tehrani

 BPIR 163 (first instance)

-Trustees in bankruptcy commenced transaction at undervalue proceedings against another trustee in bankruptcy.
-Joseph successfully persuaded the court both at first instance and on appeal that the claim constituted a debt provable in the respondent bankruptcy estate and that it was appropriate that the proceedings be stayed.Bramston v Riaz
+Trustees in bankruptcy commenced transaction at undervalue proceedings against another bankruptcy estate.
+Joseph successfully persuaded the court at first instance and on appeal that the claim constituted a debt provable in the respondent estate and should be stayed.Bramston v Riaz

 BPIR 42